 Technical surveillance counter-measures equipment is often transported around by larger security teams.
 However, it is not always possible to move such devices.
 So, having a local, trusted TSCM provider is a valuable asset.

 Many close protection companies offer a tracking service to companies and their staff.
-Although mobile apps can be used, they generally rely on a strong Wi-Fi or mobile phone network.
+Although mobile apps can be used, they generally rely on a strong Wi-Fi or GSM mobile phone network.
 GPS or satellite tracking systems are much more accurate and reliable.

 Consider that a company offering to track a CPO or Principal must have a 24hr operations room.
 It is no good being tracked by one person in a different time zone who claims to have a 24hr operations room, who does not.
-Again, beware of “smoke and mirrors”.
+Again, beware of the “smoke and mirrors”.
 Failure to notice a missed check-in could prove disastrous.

 Consider the risk of kidnap and ransom (K & R) in the visited country.
 CPOs often overlook this risk.
 If there is a threat, then journey management should include a response service.
 Many reputable security companies offer a kidnap and ransom service along with training for staff or Principals that may find themselves in a kidnap and ransom situation.
 Also, CPOs should have the correct type of personal insurance!